 4. Watch other presentations.

 Observe how other professionals give talks — from their body language to their flow of ideas — to find tactics that you can use in your own presentation.
-You can watch more presentations by attending conferences, or you can watch recordings of good presentations online.
+You can watch more presentations by attending conferences or watching recordings of good presentations online.
 For example, the TED Talks channel on YouTube is an excellent free resource for watching great presentations.

 This presentation “How to speak so that people want to listen” is one of the most popular TED Talks on YouTube with over 20 million views.